Note: This is the sixth article in an ongoing series. If you haven’t read the first five, I recommend doing that before continuing:

 In fact, until recently doctors thought serious health conditions such as irritable bowel syndrome and fibromyalgia, and physiological changes related to normal life stages like menopause, were “all in the patient’s head”.

-Why is western medicine so oriented towards serious disease?
-Part of the reason is that there is no concept of health in western medicine.
 If you look in the index of any western medical textbook, you’re not going to find a definition of health.
 Doctors don’t study health, and what it takes to be healthy, in medical school.
 They study diseases and the drugs that are used to treat those diseases.
 This puts western medicine at a serious disadvantage when it comes to promoting health.

 I want to emphasize that I am making generalizations here.
 There are surely many doctors (and I have seen quite a few of them myself) that are deeply committed to the health and well-being of their patients, recognize the interconnectedness of the body and mind, emphasize the importance of preventative care, and prescribe nutritional and lifestyle changes to their patients.
 In particular I see this with many younger doctors who have graduated from medical school in the past ten to fifteen years.
 They tend to be much more open-minded to alternatives to drugs and surgery, and more inclined to recommend these alternatives when appropriate.
 This is an encouraging trend in medicine.